jmoyers/soapjs/README.md

 * Not quite funtional yet
 * Contact: jmoyers@gmail.com
 * Focusing on a specific wsdl for now (with complex types)
+* TODO:
-* TODO: local file caching for wsdl, loading wsdl from fs, support per operation soapAction
+** local file caching for wsdl,

-Current status: the below example creates xml with a proper soap envelope, getting a 400 (malformed), from the server I'm testing with.
-Suspect namespacing on operation tags.
+** loading wsdl from fs,
+** support per operation soapAction,
+** http basic auth,
+** printing the signature of a given method after parse ** testing on a wsdl other than the one I'm using ;-)

+Current status: Basically working with the one wsdl sample I'm using.
+Next steps are to standardize on restler, add a signature fetch and display function, add http basic auth support

 API Goals